ahujaesh/daringdragonswebpage/README.md

 **v8**
 - Improve feedback form styles using FormFacade causing the addition of the reCAPTIA button to the page (I finally found out when this was added on March 27, 2024, ages after this was added after hous of searching for the reason of why it's here, because I didn't use it and I was the only person who has ever worked on this website.)
-- remove all iframes for faster speeds
+- Remove all ```<iframe>``` elements for faster loading speeds
-- lazy load videos of our past performances
+- Lazy load videos of our past performances
-- add "help, I forgot my password" screens to the ["Script progress"](https://ahujaesh.github.io/script.html) and ["Sets and costumes progress"](https://ahujaesh.github.io/sets&costumes.html) pages.
+- Add "Help, I forgot my password" screens to the ["Script progress"](https://ahujaesh.github.io/script.html) and ["Sets and costumes progress"](https://ahujaesh.github.io/sets&costumes.html) pages.

  **v7**